eclipse-theia/theia/packages/plugin-ext/doc/how-to-add-new-custom-plugin-api.md

 }
 ```

-On the main side we need to implement the counterpart of the ExtPluginApiProvider, the `MainPluginApiProvider`, and expose it in a browser frontend module:
+On the main side we need to implement the counterpart of the ExtPluginApiProvider, the `MainPluginApiProvider`, and expose it in a browser frontend module.

+> [!NOTE]
+> If the same API is also published to headless plugins, then the Main side is actually in the Node backend, not the browser frontend, so the implementation might
+then be in the `common/` tree and registered in both the frontend and backend container modules.
+> Alternatively, if the API is _only_ published to headless plugins, then it can be implemented in the `node/` tree and can take advantage of capabilities only available in the Node backend.

 Example `main/browser/foo-main.ts`: